sarahciston/codingcare/posts/guide.md

 –(Mercedes Bernard, [–@CrochetCodeCraft])
 </p>

-At various points, Code Collective has also morphed into Zine Club, which also has a secret ongoing life as Knitting and Crochet Club.
-Even though my personal interest in each of these topics emerged independly of the group, the Code Collective format has adapted shape to embrace them all, as members found common interests and as conversations overlapped.
+At various points, Code Collective has also morphed into Zine Club.
+Unbeknownst to me, Zine Club has had a secret ongoing life as Knitting and Crochet Club.
+Even though my personal interest in each of these topics emerged independly of the group, the Code Collective format has adapted shape to embrace them all, as members found common interests and as conversations overlapped and found enriching commonalities.
 These forms, while seeminly far flung from coding, have taught us about how to code and how to be in community, too.
-Our conversations about all of the topics found commonalities.

 ![Kolam coding example](../assets/img/kolam_suressh-6.png)
 Lavannya Suressh's lesson in programming digital variations of Kolam patterns, using p5.js, shows the many designs that can be created with a few limited combinations.
 It appears as an interactive lesson and a printed zine.
 Credit: Lavannya Suressh, Critical Code Cookbook.